sitamgithub-MSIT/kokoro-litserve/README.md

 ## Usage

 The project can be used to serve the Kokoro text-to-speech model using LitServe.
 The model showcases how small-scale models can excel in specific areas.
-With its permissive licensing, user-friendliness, and versatile voice packs, it is an invaluable resource for TTS applications, spanning from audiobooks to real-time assistants.
+Its permissive licensing, user-friendliness, and versatile voice packs make it an invaluable resource for TTS applications, spanning from audiobooks to real-time assistants.

 ## Contributing